Legal cases with fixed pricing, standardized processes, and firm timelines

 At the end of the process, your temporary reference number will be generated.
 In the TRN (Temporary Reference Number) field, you have to enter the TRN generated.

 After this you will be again asked to verify OTP and after verifying it, you will reach to your “My Saved Application” page.
 After that you have to fill in the form details and submit it within 15 days.
 Now you have to click the edit button and move to part II.

 This form contains 10 sections or tabs.
-For this process, you need scanned copies of your valid bank account number and IFSC, Proof of incorporation of business.
-If it is a partnership firm, the Deed of Partnership is required; otherwise registration certificate of the business entity is required.
+For this process, you need scanned copies of your valid bank account number and IFSC, Proof of incorporation of a business.
+If it is a partnership firm, the Deed of Partnership is required; otherwise, registration certificate of the business entity is required.
 Along with the certificate of registration, the following documents are needed: